-With pay-per-click (PPC) platforms like Google AdWords, however, you choose your audience based on the words and phrases people search.
+With pay-per-click (PPC) platforms like Google Ads, however, you select your audience based on the words and phrases people search.
 If you’re trying to attract patients to your family practice, for example, you could run advertisements in the search results for “family doctor in Harrisburg.”

 This way, you can invest your marketing budget in reaching the people who’ve already demonstrated interest in your services.
 Plus, with the PPC model, you only pay when someone actually clicks your ad and visits your site.
 So if a user sees your ad but clicks a different result instead, you won’t pay a cent.

 Consumers aren’t likely to trust businesses that don’t have an online presence, and that certainly includes medical practices.
-Internet marketing might seem like a complicated task, but it’s essential if you want to develop a sustainable practice and loyal patients.
+Digital marketing for medical practices might seem like a complicated task, but it’s essential if you want to develop a sustainable practice and loyal patients.

-If you need help marketing your practice online, feel free to contact us.
-Our dedicated team has all the knowledge and experience you need to start using the Internet to grow your practice.
+If you need help marketing your medical practice online, feel free to contact us or call us at 888-601-5359.
+Our dedicated team has all the knowledge and experience you need to start using the Internet to grow your practice